Loki-Astari/ThorsMongo/README.md

     void findPeopleInMongoByName(ThorsAnvil::DB::Mongo::ThorsMongo& mongo, std::string const& name)
     {
         // Returns a C++ range of all the objects that match the query.
-        // Note:   The range hides a Mongo cursor so as you you iterate across the query
+        // Note:   The range hides a MongoDB cursor so as you you iterate across the query
-        //         this may result in more calls to Mongo to retrieve more data automatically.
+        //         this may result in more calls to MongoDB to retrieve more data automatically.

         auto range = mongo["DB"]["Collection"].find<Person>(FindEqName{name});